The practice has a patient leaflet, which can be collected from Reception or Patient LeafletComplaints Procedure

 Access to Health Records

 Should you wish to have access to your health records the practice can provide you with this information.
-It is subject to Data Protection law, however, should you wish to find out more please read and use our Patient Access to Medical Records Form
+It is subject to Data Protection law, however, should you wish to find out more please read and use our Subject Access Request Form

 GP Earnings 2015/16